(This article was last updated 8.12.2021)

 4- Who can have their citizenship removed?

-Currently, there are two primary conditions under which citizenship can be deprived: if a person has gained citizenship through fraud or false representation; or when “the Secretary of State is satisfied that deprivation is conducive to the public good”.
+Currently, there are only two situations in which an individual can be deprived of his or her citizenship: (i) if a person has gained citizenship through fraud or false representation; or (ii) when “the Secretary of State is satisfied that deprivation is conducive to the public good”.

 5- How is it removed in practice?